 Prospera has been working with robotics companies to create the perfect "cobots" for the hospitality and food service industries.
 Cobotics offer effective collaborations between humans and robotics, making them the perfect solution during this labor shortage.
 With the priority of not replacing jobs on their mind, Prospera robotics (or cobotics) are made to assist workers with everyday monotonous tasks, not take preexisting jobs.
-From Dust-E, which vacuums, mops and disinfects simultaneously, to Matradee, which uses LiDAR technology to deliver customers’ food from kitchen to table, cobots can not only help a struggling business get back on their feet again, but also help them maximize efficiency levels.
+From cleaning robots, which vacuum, mop and disinfect simultaneously, to food service robots, which use LiDAR technology to deliver customers’ food from kitchen to table, cobots can not only help a struggling business get back on their feet again but also help them maximize efficiency levels.

 Cobotics at Work

 Housekeepers can now complete room cleanings quicker than ever before.
-The use of UVC robots can take the sanitation time for a room from 30 minutes to 3 minutes.
-Hotel managers and front desk workers can now fully focus on their managerial work or check in/out duties as service robots, like Richie, deliver room service and fresh linens.
+The use of cleaning robots can take the sanitation time for a room from 30 minutes to 3 minutes.
+Hotel managers and front desk workers can now fully focus on their managerial work or check in/out duties as service robots deliver room service and fresh linens.
 CLOi can pick up food from restaurants’ kitchens and deliver them to the table so waiters and waitresses can give their undivided attention to guest needs and even practice upselling.